 This incentive plan, in line with the risk profile, also aims to reinforce the culture of value creation in terms of the ability to create shared value while simultaneously consolidating the culture of financial solidity within the Group and, therefore, maintaining a conservative risk profile.
-This incentive plan has proven effective in aligning the management's actions with the objectives of strengthening the shareholders' and main stakeholders' fundamental parameters of interest; with the 2019 introduction of Enterprise value added as a parameter/objective, the retention plan further strengthens the Company's focus on shareholders' interests.
+The incentive plan has proven effective in aligning the management's actions with the objectives of strengthening the shareholders' and main stakeholders' fundamental parameters of interest; with the 2019 introduction of Enterprise value added as a parameter/objective.
 The trend in total shareholders' return shows that the transfer of the value created by the Group has been incorporated into the performance of the shares and, consequently, passed on to the benefit of the shareholders, which is the ultimate goal of the long-term plans and associated retention plan.